 Asbestos used in Malleable products was likely not a risk to homeowners.
 As long as the stoves and ranges remained in good condition, people would not have been exposed to its harmful fibers.

-The real risk with asbestos comes when the material is damaged and fibers enter the air as dust.
+The real risk with asbestos comes when the material is damaged, and fibers enter the air as dust.
 Once these tiny fibers become airborne, anyone in the area can inhale them.
 Eventually, inhaled fibers can cause tissue damage leading to mesothelioma, asbestosis, and asbestos lung cancer.

 Those most at risk of asbestos exposure from Malleable products were the company’s employees.
 Factory workers often handled or worked near asbestos, putting them at risk.

 Other workers who installed, maintained, and repaired Malleable appliances in homes and businesses were also at risk.
 The asbestos in these products could have been disturbed during their work, sending fibers into the air.
+Most at risk were:

-Lawsuits and Bankruptcy
+Asbestos Lawsuits Against Malleable and Bankruptcy

 Like other companies that used asbestos, Malleable struggled with the cost of asbestos-related lawsuits.
 While it stopped using asbestos sooner than many other companies, people still got sick.
 As a result of these illnesses, people filed lawsuits decades after their exposure.